alchrabas/pyslate/docs/user-guide.rst

                      form: m

 If you don't need it and don't understand that - it's nothing to worry about.
-But if you are translating to a fusional language then I hope you have learned how does it work.
+But if you are translating to a fusional language then I hope you've learned how does it work.